lihanqiang/web-tab-transponder/README.md

 #### attention: the pattern of `form` is: { href, pathname, hostname, port, protocol, hash, search, pagetype, id }, `href, pathname, hostname, port, protocol, hash, search` is parent page's [location](https://developer.mozilla.org/en-US/docs/Web/API/Location) deconstruction, `pagetype` is one of page/iframe, `id` is parent page's id.

 ### TIPS:
-* #### All implementations of this tool are built in the browser [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy, it can not work if your page is from different site;
+* #### All implementations of this tool are built in the browser [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy, it can not work if your page is from different sites;
 * #### This project is a pure front-end multi-page interaction scheme.
 If you have requirements on data volume and performance, please use HTTP, Websocket and other technologies;
 * #### Before passing data to the target page, make sure the target page has been loaded!